-This Healthy Black Forest Cheesecake Tart is a luxurious make ahead dessert, perfect for a special occasion.
+This healthy black forest cheesecake tart recipe is a luxurious make ahead dessert, perfect for a special occasion.
 It contains a moderate amount of sugar and is super easy to make!

 I don’t often make indulgent desserts, but as it’s New Year’s Eve tomorrow I decided to mark the occasion with something a little more special.
-I chose cheesecake.
-Healthy Black Forest Cheesecake Tart, to be precise.
+I chose to make a healthy black forest cheesecake tart recipe.

 Cheesecake is one of the most unhealthy desserts ever invented, but I believe it deserves a kinder reputation.
 I like to use less sugar and fat than most cheesecake recipes call for and the result is still creamy and sweet.